Last Updated on November 19, 2022 by maximosecrets

 This article shows how the basic use of dynamic job plans can be applied usefully to anyone performing inspections.
-I will use a route based on locations, and so, no use of assets at all in this scenario.
+I will use a route based on A physical place where assets exist and where work can be performed.
+More, and so, no use of assets at all in this scenario.

 What is a Dynamic Job Plan?